 All batteries can cause property damage and/or bodily injury such as burns if a conductive material such as jewelry, keys, or beaded chains touches exposed terminals.
 The conductive material may complete an electrical circuit (short circuit) and become quite hot.
 Exercise care in handling any charged battery, particularly when placing it inside a pocket, purse, or other container with metal objects.

 - 1. Ensure the phone is turned off. - 2.
-Slide off the battery cover.
+Push the latch and pop out the battery cover.